DrSnowbird/json2java-docker/README.md

 Note the above "-s <json file>" is the location relative to the inside of Container (not your host OS)

 ## Usage
+Note that "*" Options are required (mandatory) below.
 ```
 Usage: jsonschema2pojo [options]
   Options: